 SEN / Local Offer

-Staff Training and Expertise in Special Educational Needs & Disabilities (SEND)
+Staff training and expertise in Special Educational Needs (SEN)

-The school’s Inclusion Manager, incorporating the role of Special Educational Needs & Disabilities Co-ordinator (SENDCo), is Sarah Palmer-Haynes.
-Sarah is a member of the school’s Senior Leadership Team (SLT) and works as SENDCo four days a week.
+The school’s Inclusion Manager, incorporating the role of Special Educational Needs Co-ordinator (SENCO), is Sarah Palmer-Haynes.
+Sarah is a member of the school’s Senior Leadership Team (SLT) and works as SENCO four days a week.
 You can contact Sarah via email [email protected].
 In addition to Sarah, we have a highly experienced Higher Level Teaching Assistant (HLTA) for inclusion who has worked in schools in Portsmouth since 2001.
-Shireen Hawkins works in school 5 days a week delivering support to individual children as well as supporting teaching staff and teaching assistants working with children individually, in groups and in class.
+Shireen Hawkins works in school five days a week delivering support to individual children as well as supporting teaching staff and teaching assistants working with children individually, in groups and class.

-The school’s SEN/Inclusion governor is Kate Reynolds and can be contacted via the school office.
+The school’s SEN/Inclusion governor is Sarah Smy and can be contacted via the school office.

 All teachers have general knowledge and understanding of SEN through their initial teacher training, with several undertaking specific undergraduate projects or placements on aspects of SEN, such as autism.
 Several teachers have previously worked in special educational needs settings.
 Through their continuing professional development and previous experience, the teaching staff at St Swithun’s has a knowledge and understanding of: